Ruben-van-Breda/pbx-for-dummies/w2/day-11.md

 - Files: `day11_pjsip_tls.conf` (transport and endpoint snippets)
 - Screenshot: Wireshark showing TLS handshake and no decodable RTP payload
 - Goal: Demonstrate encrypted signaling and media in a simple lab setup.

+---

+## ✅ Quiz — Day 11 (10 Questions + Answers)

+1) What does TLS secure in SIP and what port is commonly used?
+   - Answer: Signaling (not media) over TCP; commonly 5061 for TLS.

+2) How is media encrypted in VoIP?
+   - Answer: SRTP (often negotiated via SDES or DTLS-SRTP in SDP).

+3) Name two roles of an SBC.
+   - Answer: Topology hiding/NAT traversal and policy/QoS/security enforcement.

+4) Why doesn't TLS alone secure audio?
+   - Answer: It encrypts signaling only; media flows over RTP unless SRTP is used.

+5) What two files are referenced for TLS keys in the example transport?
+   - Answer: `asterisk.pem` (cert) and `asterisk.key` (private key).

+6) Which SRTP mode did the example enable on endpoints?
+   - Answer: SDES (`media_encryption=sdes`).

+7) Give one Wireshark indicator that SRTP is active.
+   - Answer: RTP payload not decodable; only packet sizes/timing visible.

+8) A softphone rejects TLS due to CN/SAN mismatch.
+Fix?
+   - Answer: Use a cert with correct FQDN in SAN and ensure time sync.

+9) What TLS versions are typically required by modern clients?
+   - Answer: TLS 1.2 or 1.3.

+10) When should you consider an SBC?
+   - Answer: For internet-facing trunks/remote users to handle security, NAT, and policy.